top of page

 Omega-3 fats:

 Where can I find it?
 Our body can’t make omega-3 fats and the omega-3’s found in animal products (like oily fish) differ to those found in plant-based foods.
 If you are following a vegan diet, including flaxseeds, walnuts, chia seeds, soy bean and canola oil will help to reach your target.
+If you were to take a omega-3 supplement, there are vegan-friendly algae oil based options.

 What happens if I don’t get enough?
 Omega-3 fats are necessary for optimal brain function and assist in preventing heart disease, high blood pressure and arthritis.